 The compact, on-chip technology behind this haptic feedback that is required for full telepresence is already being developed.
-But implementing two-way touch in perfect synchrony with sound and three-dimensional images will require data rates and latency levels of the orders that only 6G will be able to deliver.
+But it will also need two-way touch in perfect synchrony with sound and three-dimensional images.
+And this will necessitate data rates and latency levels of the orders that only 6G will be able to deliver.

 The real societal benefits of 6G

 Applications such as telepresence ensure that at least the entertainment industry will quickly see the added value of 6G.
 It’s also easy to imagine how it could benefit remote working.
 But will fancier video games and business meetings be enough to warm public opinion to the massive investments that are needed to realize the next generation of wireless communication?

 When we talk about 6G, the big story is not that it will make our lives more entertaining, but that it has the potential to improve and even save the lives of millions.
 Take remote diagnostics and remote surgery – applications that rely on roughly the same technologies as telepresence.
 Imagine that doctors could directly call on the hands-on help of more specialized colleagues when assessing or treating a patient.
 That would be a great stride forward for healthcare, especially in rural areas.
 And what wouldn’t we have given for access to such a level of remote care during the pandemic?

 “When we talk about 6G, the big story is not that it will make our lives more entertaining, but that it has the potential to improve and even save the lives of millions.”